LodiAniez/quiz/README.md

       		token: string;
       	}
       ```
-   -  description: When access token is expired, pass the VALIDA refresh token to the request's body to generate a new access token
+   -  **Description**: When access token is expired, pass the VALIDA refresh token to the request's body to generate a new access token

 -  POST /logout